 Budget to this category for 3 months.
 Here’s the key part:

 That means you won’t be spending any money from that category.
 Do not move the money out of there!
 Hands off!
 No spending or moving for three months!
 Pretend these are real car payment dollars going out the door.

 Just keep on budgeting!
 Add $400 to that category for three months.
 At the end of the three months, you’ll have $1,200.

 Now ask yourself the million dollar question: Do you want to keep doing that for next five years?

-Sneaky powerful!
 You’ve lived with the car payment for three months.
 You’ve dedicated real dollars to this category that you could not use anywhere else in your budget.
 You know what it feels like to live with this car payment.

-But you are not committed to the loan…not yet.
+And the best part is, you are not committed to the loan…not yet.